What is Amazon Shipment Zero and what could it mean for your brand?

 Are your Amazon products sustainable?

 Amazon is encouraging their marketplace sellers to join in their endeavour.
-Amazon Sellers could be charged if they don’t comply with Amazon’s sustainability regulations.
+Amazon Sellers could be charged if they don’t comply with Amazon’s sustainability regulations now that Amazon Shipment Zero is taking hold.
 Moreover, those who rely on FBA might find Amazon rises costs for this service.
 Don’t get caught out from a hidden fee again with help from Molzi, we can ensure you avoid newly implemented Amazon penalties.
 Contact us now to find out how we can help.